924973292/Awesome-Multi-Modal-Object-Re-Identification/README.md

-# Multi-Modal Object Re-Identification Repository
+# Awesome-Multi-Modal Object Re-Identification Repository

 Welcome to the Multi-Modal Object Re-Identification Repository!
 This repository is dedicated to curating and sharing cutting-edge methods and resources specifically focused on multi-modal object re-identification.